-All of us have some sort of temple that we admire.
+New heavens and a new earth don't seem so great when we admire the large stones of the huge temples we build around us.
+And all of us have some sort of temple that we admire.
 It might be a literal church.
-It might be those building block towers that I fashioned as a child.
+It might be those forts and dams of sand that I fashioned as a child.
 It might be that special place we escape to for refuge and respite.
-But that temple might also be our own job, or company, or family--good projects!""that we have built up to be proud of.
-Every one of those temples is one day made new, and we usually don't like to see it fall.
+But that temple might also be our own job, or company, or family, that we have built up to be proud of.